thomaskellough/Personal-Projects/shiny-css-cheatsheet/cheatsheet.md

 ![capture](https://user-images.githubusercontent.com/41200583/44594410-bb54f500-a78b-11e8-9f04-e150b11bad68.gif)

 These are a few basic things to get you started.
 I would recommend looking up some tutorials over CSS to help you fully understand how it all works.
-But if you don't want to learn it right now, but still want to style your R Shiny project, this is a good alternate solution.
+However, if you don't want to learn it right now, but still want to style your R Shiny project, this is a good alternate solution.
 The code for this program is [here](https://github.com/thomaskellough/Personal-Projects/blob/add-css/shiny-css-cheatsheet/app.R) and the code for the css file is [here](https://github.com/thomaskellough/Personal-Projects/blob/add-css/shiny-css-cheatsheet/customcss.css).

 Happy programming!